End of Watch Call

 Sometimes the dispatcher will mention the officer's honors and may add other words in memoriam.

-In some cases the call is made twice, once immediately after the officer's death, then more formally closer to the date of or actually at the officer's funeral.
+In some cases the call is made twice, once immediately after the officer's death, then one more formally closer to the date of or actually at the officer's funeral.

 History

 The practice of the end of watch call began in the mid–2000s in police departments on the East Coast of the United States.
-By 2010 the practice had spread to the West Coast, and to firefighters, forest rangers, and game wardens in the United States and Canada.
+By 2010 the practice had spread to the West Coast, and to firefighters, Emergency Medical Responders, aviation, air medical transportation, forest rangers, and game wardens in the United States and Canada.